 Two of the major methods (ab initio and DFT) require some understanding of basis sets and basis functions.
 The atom-centered functions used to describe the atomic orbitals are known as basis functions and collectively form a basis set.
 Larger basis sets give a better approximation to the atomic orbitals as the place fewer restrictions on the wave function which attract a higher computational cost.
-The STO-3G basis set is a minimal basis set where each atomic orbital is made up of 3 Gaussians.
-STO-nG also exists.
+The STO-nG basis sets also exist and rather unsatisfactory as they include only one contracted Gaussian (CG) per atomic orbital.
+Where these basis sets approximate Slater-type orbitals (STOs) by n primitive Gaussians [108], eg: The STO-3G basis set is a minimal basis set where each atomic orbital is made up of 3 Gaussians.
 Split-valence basis sets model each valence orbital by two or more basis functions that have different exponents they allow for size variations that occur in bonding.
 Examples include the double split-valence basis sets, 3-21G and 6-31G, and triple split-valence basis sets such as 6-311G.
-Polarisation functions have higher angular momentum, thus they allow for anisotropic variations that occur in bonding and help model the inter-electronic cusp.
-These include 6-31G(d) or 6-31G, which included functions on the heavy atoms [103].
+Polarisation functions have higher angular momentum, thus they are suitable for anisotropic variations that occur in bonding and help model the inter-electronic cusp.
+These include 6-31G(d) or 6-31G, which included functions on the heavy atoms [109].
 Diffuse basis functions are additional functions with small exponents, and are therefore large, thus they allow for accurate modeling of systems, Such examples include 6-31+G which has diffuse functions on the heavy atoms.
 Larger basis sets can be built up from these components, for example, 6-311++G(2df,2dp).
 Dunning basis sets also exist, for example, pVDZ and pVTZ.
 For larger atoms, Effective Core Potentials (ECPs) are often used.
 These replace the core electrons with an effective potential and have two main advantages: They reduce the number of electrons (cheaper), and they can be parameterized to take account of relativity.
-The valence electrons are still modeled using Gaussian type orbitals (GTOs) [104].
+The valence electrons are still modeled using Gaussian type orbitals (GTOs) [110].

-2. 3.
-3 Solvation models
+3.3.3 Solvation models

-The use of implicit solvation models is nowadays one of the most adopted strategies to include the effect of the solvent into quantum-mechanical (QM) calculations.
+The use of implicit solvation models is nowadays one of the most adopted strategies to include the effect of the solvent into quantum mechanics (QM) calculations.
 These implicit solvation models place the molecule of interest into a cavity, whose surface charge is stabilized in accordance with the dielectric constant of the selected solvent, thus simulating the effect of the solute being exposed to the solvent.
-In this approach, the Solvation Model based on Density (SMD) allows accounting for the non-electrostatic contributions, not only regarding the energy but also the geometry optimizations and frequency calculations. is a model that makes use of a smooth continuous model to assign charges on the molecular surface of the solute.
+In this approach, the Solvation Model based on Density (SMD) allows accounting for the non-electrostatic contributions, not only regarding the energy but also the geometry optimizations and frequency calculations.
+It makes use of a smooth continuous model to assign charges on the molecular surface of the solute [111].
 For SMD, the solute is polarizable by the charge density of the solvent and the interaction between the solute, and solvent can be determined via the charge density of the former and the electric polarization field of the latter.
-Moreover, SMD has proven to be an effective solvation model for use in both charged and uncharged systems and can predict accurate solvation energies for various functional groups, achieving an average mean absolute error of 4 kcal•mole-1 in the solvation free energies of neutral species [105].
+Moreover, SMD has proven to be an effective solvation model for use in both charged and uncharged systems and can predict accurate solvation energies for various functional groups, achieving an average mean absolute error of 16.7 kJ•mol-1 in the solvation free energies of neutral species [112].

-2. 4 Computational methods application
+3.4 Applied computational methods